Dolours Price: Paramilitary activity

 On the back of the hunger-striking campaign, her father contested West Belfast at the UK General Election of February 1974, receiving 5,662 votes (11.9%).

 The Price sisters, Gerry Kelly, and Hugh Feeney were moved to Northern Ireland prisons in 1975 as a result of an IRA truce.
-In 1980 Price received the Royal Prerogative of Mercy, and was freed on humanitarian grounds in 1981, purportedly suffering from anorexia nervosa due to the invasive trauma of daily force feedings.
+In 1980 Price received the Royal Prerogative of Mercy, and was freed on humanitarian grounds in 1981 (having served seven years), suffering from anorexia nervosa brought on by her experience of fasting and force-feeding.
+Price's health improved after her release but she struggled with disordered eating throughout the remainder of her life.

 The Price sisters remained active politically.
 In the late 1990s, Price and her sister claimed that they had been threatened by their former colleagues in the IRA and Sinn Féin for publicly opposing the Good Friday Agreement (i.e. the cessation of the IRA's military campaign).

-Price was a contributor to The Blanket, an online journal, edited by former Provisional IRA member Anthony McIntyre, until it ceased publication in 2008.
+Price was a contributor to The Blanket, an online journal edited by former Provisional IRA member Anthony McIntyre, until it ceased publication in 2008.
+In her articles, she accused several former colleagues of betraying the cause of Irish republicanism.